MohammedSalameh/docker-kubernetes/kubernetes-catas/exercises/06 - ingress/01 - ingress.md

 192.168.122.111 multitool.com
 ```

-Open `multitool.com` in a browser, and you should see the multitool output.
-In a production environment we would not edit hosts file but use a proper DNS server to link `multitool.com` to the ip of the `ingress controller`.
+Open `multitool.com` in a browser, and you should see the multitool output.git s In a production environment we would not edit hosts file but use a proper DNS server to link `multitool.com` to the ip of the `ingress controller`.

 ## Cleanup
 Remove the deployment, service and ingress